 Then came the line drawing and taping.
-This is where you choose the size and placement of your squares, and also a big chance to mess it up.
+This is where you choose the size and placement of your squares, and there is also a big chance of messing it up.
 My strategy was to mark out roughly what size I wanted the square to be, how it would be oriented (I liked it to be on the bias (diagonal if you don’t know what that means), and about where I wanted it to be in relation to the cabinets and island.
 This was actually pretty easy.
-For our space, 15-inch squares on the bias fit in nicely in the narrow areas, without it looking too busy.
+For our space, 15-inch squares on the bias fit in nicely in the narrow areas without it looking too busy.

 Then came the topcoat, and I would still recommend trying to find something oil-based that doesn’t yellow if you’re using it in a wet area:

-This next picture is kind of dark (and messy, because I didn’t style it first), but it does a good job at stepping back and showing how all the colors work together to create the soft and not-so-dramatic look I was going for.
-It could have been made more dramatic (and totally cool) by going with a darker color instead of the gray squares, a similar dark color on the walls, and a patterned tile backsplash.
+This next picture is kind of dark (and messy because I didn’t style it first), but it does a good job of stepping back and showing how all the colors work together to create the soft and not-so-dramatic look I was going for.
+It could have been made more dramatic (and totally cool) by going with a darker color instead of gray squares, a similar dark color on the walls, and a patterned tile backsplash.

 Thanks for following along!
 Feel free to comment here or on Instagram if you decide to try it!